Greg Wells on how ‘microchanges’ can make a major difference

 And watermelon is a panacea for workout pain?

 Eat a couple slices before your workout.
-It’s not only hydrating but it decreases muscle soreness.
+It’s not only hydrating, but it decreases muscle soreness.

 What’s your motto to live by?